-- Open the flip and press [MENU]. - 2.
+- 1. With the phone open, press (SI) [MENU]. - 2.
 Press Media Center. - 3.
 Press Tunes & Tones. - 4.
-Press My Ringtones. - Use the Directional Key to highlight a ringtone and press [PLAY] to play the ringtone or the Left Soft Key [Set As] to set the ringtone as: - Ringtone: Sets the ringtone for your incoming calls. - Contact ID: Highlight and select the Contact to be identified by the ringtone you selected. - Alert Sounds: Press the corresponding number key to set the ringtone for one of the following:
+Press My Ringtones. - Use the Navigation Key to highlight a ringtone and press [PLAY] to play the ringtone or the Left Soft Key [Set As] to set the ringtone as: - Ringtone: Sets the ringtone for your incoming calls. - Contact ID: Highlight and select the Contact to be identified by the ringtone you selected. - Alert Sounds: Press the corresponding number key to set the ringtone for one of the following:

-All Messages/ TXT Message/ Multimedia Message/ Voicemail
+All Messages/ TXT Message/ Multimedia Message/ Voice mail